 Classes & Workshops

-Click the flyer for more information.
+Click here for more info!!

 What is Land and Body (o Tierra y Cuerpo)?

 In 2019 Power Street was funded by The Bartol Foundation and The Resist Foundation to offer free bilingual adult theater classes taught in both English and Spanish at West Kensington Ministry.
 Students explored Experimental Theater with Gabriela Sanchez and Playwriting with Erlina Ortiz.
 The program was inspired by the lack of opportunity to escape daily life that happens naturally as we get older - we envisioned this program as an opportunity for adults to return to imagination and play.

 Students gained confidence, collaborated with their neighbors, and learned how to share their voices.